Alzona, Marcus (Alzona, Marcus)

 The Sensing Profile (Part I) provides the functions similar to the OGC Sensor Observation Service and the Tasking Profile (currently in progress) provides the functions similar to the OGC Sensor Planning Service.
 The main difference between the SensorThings API and OGC SOS and SPS is that the SensorThings API is designed specifically for the resource-constrained IoT devices and the Web developers.
 As a result the SensorThings API adopts the REST principle, the efficient JSON encoding, and the flexible OData protocol and URL conventions.
 The following UML diagram shows the entities of the SensorThings API.

-In today’s world, most sensors have proprietary software interfaces defined by their manufacturers and used selectively.
-New APIs are requested and developed on an as needed basis, considering resource limitations and risk.
+In today’s world, most IoT devices (e.g., sensors) have proprietary software interfaces defined by their manufacturers and used selectively.
+New APIs are requested and developed on an as needed basis, considering resource limitations and risks.
 This situation requires significant investment on the part of developers with each new sensor or project involving multiple systems and on the part of the providers of sensors, gateways and portals or services where observations are used.
-Standardized interfaces for sensors in the Web of Things (WoT) and Internet of Things (IoT), two terms that are frequently used interchangeably, will permit the proliferation of new high value services with lower overhead of development and wider reach.
-It will also lower the cost for sensor and gateway providers.

-Interested in having your organization participate and benefit from the SWIOT SWG?
-Join OGC. [link to http://www.opengeospatial.org/ogc/join/value]
+Interested in having your organization participate and benefit from the SensorThings SWG?
+Join OGC.